sijingzhangzsj0604/docs/docs/cloud/getting-started/attach-limit-count-plugin.md

 In this case, we configure:

-1. A gateway instance only accepts five requests in a minute (for the JSON API);
+1. A gateway instance only accepts five requests in a minute (for the JSON route);
 2. If the number of requests exceeds the limit, the gateway instance rejects the requests with the `429` status code, and the response body will be "Too many requests".

 Now let's try to verify the Limit Count Plugin.